 ‘Tis the season for lawn signs, perpetual radio ads, and neighbors with differing views avoiding eye contact.
 It’s the time of year we choose who will lead our local and national communities.

 But let’s talk about the leadership that has a more direct and daily effect on your life than any one person you cast a ballot for— your own.

-If we stand in front of others with a cringing posture, mumbling sentences, incomprehensible ideas, and without the courage to hold boundaries, we have just led our listeners to a place of discomfort and disconnection, whether we intended to or not.
+If we stand in front of others with a cringing posture, mumbling sentences, incomprehensible ideas, and without the courage to hold boundaries, we have just led our listeners to a place of discomfort and disconnection.
+We led them there whether we intended to or not.

 Do you recognize the places in your world where you are being asked to use your words to lead?
 Here are some examples.

-“The TV station just called me.
+Leading your larger community: “The TV station just called me.
 They’re coming over to interview me.
 What do I do?!” – Tasslyn Magnussen

 In the spring of 2022, I was working on my book with my developmental editor Tasslyn when her speakership took a sudden turn.
 Previously, her professional life centered quietly in the world of books, editing, writing, and researching.
 Then she did something that changed everything.
-Cue dramatic music… She made a spreadsheet.
+(Cue dramatic music…) She made a spreadsheet.

-Four months later, it turned out that her curiosity side project was the most complete list of banned books in the country.
-That, plus her Ph.D. in history, meant that many media companies called on her to get official statements from Dr. Magnussen.
+Four months later, it turned out that her curiosity side project was the most extensive list of banned books in the country.
+That, plus her Ph.D. in history, meant that many media companies called on her to get official statements from “Dr. Magnussen.”